 This process of “gluing” is actually called embolization, a procedure that starts by inserting a tube into an artery in the patient’s groin.
 Through this tube surgeons use tiny instruments to snake their way through arteries to the problem area in the brain.
-Once there, they inject a glue-like substance that blocks off the blood supply to the malformation (AVM).
+Once there, they inject a glue like substance that blocks off the blood supply to the AVM.

-Embolization was first developed in 1968, and for a long time it was used as a primary treatment for AVMs.
+Embolization was first developed in 1968 and for a long time it was used as a primary treatment for AVM.
 Used alone however, it wasn’t as successful as surgeons wanted.
 Over the next couple of decades, advances in microsurgery (that is surgery with tiny instruments and the use of a microscope) enabled surgeons to completely remove the AVM.

 By 1997, with the opening of the Gamma Knife Center, surgeons were using a multi step, multi-technique approach that was resulting in better outcomes and saving more lives.
-It became standard practice at Columbia Medical Center to perform an AVM embolization before either microsurgery or radiosurgery with Gamma Knife.
+It became standard practice at Columbia Medical Center to perform an AVM embolization before either microsurgery or Radiosurgery with the Gamma Knife.

-Dr. Solomon and his team did just that when they looked at the outcomes of over 200 AVM patients since 1997, who underwent embolization.
-They knew that embolization before surgery was beneficial but they wanted to quantify any downside so they could make it better.
+Dr. Solomon and his team did just that when they looked at the outcomes of over 200 AVM patients since 1997 who underwent embolization.
+They knew that embolization before surgery was beneficial but they wanted to quantify any downside.

 They looked to see if the procedure itself was the cause of any neurological problems.
 Using this data they also hoped to find any patterns that could predict the occurrence of deficits in patients to better control for them.

 What they found overall was that the risk of performing the embolization itself was low.
-Of the 202 patients, only five had any lasting deficits, that is only about 2 percent.
+Of the 202 patients only five had any lasting deficits, that is only about 2%.